popsolutions/openventilator/02_FlowDriver/AcrylicBellows/README.md

 - 1x Nut 8mm

 ***Motor***
 -   Motor.
 [These are the motors we tested](../WindscreenWiperMotors) with some information per type.
+Note that windscreen wiper motors should only be run in forward direction, or they will wear out very quickly.
 -   3x Screws
 -   1x Washer (The Inner Diameter should be less than the size of the the shaft diameter of the motor)
 -   1x Nut (Our case and example is an 8mm Nut)